bartaadalbert/leaks/README.md

 If Gitleaks is disabled, it will skip the checks and allow the commit to proceed.

+Certainly!
+When you write the README file for your script, you can include the instructions for macOS users to allow the execution of the gitleaks binary.
+Here's how you could write that section:

+# For macOS Users

+After installing the gitleaks binary, you may encounter a security warning that prevents you from running it because it's from an unidentified developer.
+To allow the execution of gitleaks, follow these steps:

+    Try to run gitleaks once from the terminal.
+You will likely see a message that says the app cannot be opened because it is from an unidentified developer.

+    Open System Preferences.
+You can do this by clicking on the Apple icon in the top-left corner of your screen and selecting “System Preferences.”

+    Go to “Security & Privacy”.

+    Switch to the “General” tab.

+    At the bottom of the “General” tab, you should see a message like “‘gitleaks’ was blocked from use because it is not from an identified developer.”

+    Click the “Open Anyway” button.
+This will create an exception for gitleaks and you will be able to run it in the future without any issues.

+Please note that this procedure should be done with caution and only for software that you trust.

 ## Enabling or Disabling Gitleaks

 You can enable or disable the Gitleaks pre-commit hook by using `git config`: